anmolkaw234/Stochastic-Processes_Project/README.md

-# Stochastic-Processes_Project
+# Estimating the range of a Tracking Device using Markov Chain

-Project based on the topic of estimation of tracking device range using Markov Chain
+We aim to show, how the range of tracking devices can be estimated using the Markov Chain.

+Effective range system is critical for optimizing the performance and reliability of tracking systems.